-A course dealing with the characteristics of sound, the elements of music, performance media and musical texture as seen in the music or recognized composers in the major periods of music history.
+or sound, the elements of music, performance media and musical texture as seen in the music or recognized composers in the major periods of music history.
 Special emphasis is given to the music of the late Gothic, Renaissance and Baroque era.

-Music 111

-3 Cr.
+Music 111 3 Cr.

 Music Literature (3 Lec.)

 Prerequisite: Music 110.
 A continuation of the compositional procedures and forms employed by the creators of music.
 Attention is focused upon the music of the Classical Romantic and Modern periods.